Activate the Earn More Feature*

 In a perfect world, you would have an emergency savings fund with three to six months of living expenses in reserves.
 But unexpected expenses may arise that depletes your emergency savings fund, or you may not have one to draw on at all.
 Your HELOC can supplement emergency reserves if life events such as loss of employment, medical expenses or expensive auto repair bills leave you in the lurch.

 There are plenty of other occasions in which you might want to use a HELOC.
 For example, you could use one to pay wedding expenses or get a business off the ground.
 If your other borrowing options have high interest rates or unfavorable terms, a HELOC might be your ideal loan option.
-If you need help making the most of your HELOC, speak with one of our knowledgeable representatives online or at a branch.
+If you need help applying for a HELOC at DCU or making the most of your HELOC, speak with one of our knowledgeable representatives.

 This article is for informational purposes only.
 It is not intended to serve as legal, financial, investment or tax advice or indicate that a specific DCU product or service is right for you.
 For specific advice about your unique circumstances, you may wish to consult a financial professional.

-*Since Earn More is a sweep feature, eligible balances are automatically swept out to interest-bearing FDIC insured deposit accounts held at participating institutions throughout the country.
+*Since Earn More is a sweep feature, eligible balances are automatically swept out to FDIC and/or NCUA insured deposit accounts held at participating financial institutions throughout the country.
 You will still have access to your checking account funds.
+Learn More about the Earn More Feature here.